Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 How to make Capsicum Rice

 1. Rinse 1 cup basmati rice very well in water.
-Then soak rice in water for 20 to 30 minutes.
-Later drain all the water and keep the rice aside.
+Then, soak rice in water for 20 to 30 minutes.
+Later, drain all the water and keep the soaked rice aside.

-2. Meanwhile when the rice is soaking, slice 1 medium onion thinly (about ½ cup thinly sliced onions).
+2. While the the rice is soaking, slice 1 medium onion thinly (about ½ cup thinly sliced onions).

-Also slice 2 medium-sized capsicums or green bell peppers (about ¾ to 1 cup sliced capsicum).
-Set the sliced veggies aside.
+Also, slice 2 medium capsicums or green bell peppers (about ¾ to 1 cup sliced capsicum).
+Keep aside.

 Sauté Aromatics and Capsicum

-3. Heat 2 tablespoons oil in a 2 litre pressure cooker.
-Add the whole spices listed below:
+3. Heat 2 tablespoons oil in a 2-liter pressure cooker.
+Keep heat to a low and add the following whole spices:

 • 1 teaspoon cumin seeds